salvogiangri/UN1CA/docs/guide/download.md

 ## Updating the ROM
 {: .pb-2 }
-To update the ROM, you can simply follow the same exact steps you've followed for the first time install, expection made for the data wipe which is not necessary anymore.
+To update the ROM, you can simply follow the same exact steps you've followed for the first time install, except for for the data wipe which is not necessary anymore.